 The individual will need to instruct an insolvency practitioner such as Chamberlain & Co to advise on the most appropriate course of action.
-If IVA is the chosen option a licensed insolvency practitioner from Chamberlain & Co can be appointed as Nominee to assist the individual to draft the proposal, call and hold the creditors meeting and subsequently be appointed the Supervisor, if approved by the creditors.
+If an IVA is the chosen option a licensed insolvency practitioner from Chamberlain & Co can be appointed as Nominee to assist the individual to draft the proposal, seek a decision of creditors and subsequently be appointed the Supervisor, if approved by the creditors.

 The IVA Process

 Whilst there is no requirement to repay creditors in full over the period of the Arrangement, creditors will expect to receive at least as much as they would have, had the debtor been made bankrupt.

 In addition, because the contract (“the proposal”) setting out what the debtor intends to do during the IVA requires the approval of more than 75% by value of their creditors, the greater the return to creditors the greater the likelihood of them accepting the proposal.

 In considering an IVA it should be noted that the amount of the individual’s debts will be frozen at the date the proposal is agreed and interest will, generally, not continue to accrue, the IVA helps the debt stop getting out of control.

 An IVA requires the involvement of a licensed insolvency practitioner (“IP”), who will help the individual put together their proposal and seek a decision of creditors to consider it.

 In a typical IVA you will be required to make an affordable monthly payment to the IP out of any surplus income, after living expenses, ordinarily over a period of up to five years.
 In addition, if you own a property with equity in it, you may be required to make a lump sum payment(s) at the end of the IVA.

 Provided you carry out what you promised to do in the proposal you will, in a typical IVA, be free of your debts in just over five years.

 - You will retain control of your assets.